hhadi34/proton-cli/README.md

 Here’s what’s planned for upcoming releases:

-- ARM support for Steam Frame and similar devices
+- ARM support for Steam Frame and similar devices(Scrapped)
 - Distribution packages for Fedora, Arch, and more
-- Advanced options for power users
+- Advanced options for power users (done)
-- Deeper integration with other software (beyond environment variables)
+- Deeper integration with other software (beyond environment variables) (basically the most important one steam runtime is integrated)